whosonfirst/go-whosonfirst-pip-v2/README.md

   -processes int
     	This flag is DEPRECATED and doesn't do anything anymore.
   -source-cache-root string
     	This flag is DEPRECATED and doesn't do anything anymore.
+Please use the '-cache fs' and '-fs-path {PATH}' flags instead.
   -spatialite-dsn string
     	A valid SQLite DSN for the '-cache spatialite/sqlite' or '-index spatialite' option.
-As of this writing for the '-index' and '-cache' options share the same '-spatailite' DSN. (default ":memory:")
+As of this writing for the '-index' and '-cache' options share the same '-spatailite' DSN.
+  -strict
+    	Be strict about flags and fail if any are missing or deprecated flags are used.
   -verbose
     	Be chatty.
   -www
     	This flag is DEPRECATED.
-Please use -enable-www instead.
+Please use the '-enable-www' flag instead.
   -www-api-key string
     	A valid Nextzen Map Tiles API key (https://developers.nextzen.org). (default "xxxxxx") -www-local string